danielharrell/open-eyes-lect-2017-18/Open.md

 it.
 And our very selfhood, in that case, would enclose us in openness, as if being open were how being closed looked from within.

+# Part Three {#three}

+The self, then, gives us a final way to wonder how being open is possible.
+And in the prospect that our selfhood makes being open impossible---makes it a matter, that is, of seeming rather than being---we can ask what this would mean, if true; and why it might matter.

+- Need sentence here how we encounter the paradox in a different way, which deepens our wonder rather than dispell it.

+To give
+my own answers.

 - Perhaps put final sentence before next part about how this is still an argument against being open.